Vyral/base-template/_posts/2020-01-28-trust-a-seasoned-agent-not-an-algorithm.md

 ---
 layout: post
-title: Trust a Seasoned Agent, Not an Algorithm
+title: 'Trust a Seasoned Agent, Not an Algorithm'
 date: 2020-01-28 21:26:00
 tags:
   - Home Buyer Tips